Tigran Mansurian

-Tigran Yeghiayi Mansurian (Տիգրան Եղիայի Մանսուրյան; born 27 January 1939) is a leading Armenian composer of classical music and film scores, People's Artist of the Armenian SSR (1990), and Honored Art Worker of the Armenian SSR (1984).
-He is the author of orchestral, chamber, choir and vocal works, which have been played across the world.
-He was nominated for Grammy awards in 2004 and 2017.
+Tigran Yeghiayi Mansurian (Տիգրան Եղիայի Մանսուրյան; born January 27, 1939) is a leading Armenian composer of classical and film music, People's Artist of the Armenian SSR (1990), and Honored Art Worker of the Armenian SSR (1984).
+He is the author of orchestral, chamber, choir, and vocal works which have been played across the world.

 Biography

-Mansurian was born in Beirut, Lebanon on January 27, 1939.
-His family moved to Armenia in 1947 and settled in Yerevan in 1956, where he continued his education.
+Mansurian was born in Beirut, Greater Lebanon on January 27, 1939.
+His family moved to the Armenian SSR in 1947 and settled in Yerevan in 1956, where he continued his education.
 He studied first at the Romanos Melikian Music School under the Armenian composer Edvard Baghdasaryan and later at the Yerevan Komitas State Conservatory.
 During his years of study, he wrote different works of varied genres and was awarded for some of them.

 He taught modern music theory at the Conservatory from 1967 to 1986.
 He was the Rector of the Conservatory from 1992 to 1995.

-His "Monodia" album was nominated for the 2004 Grammy Award for "Best Instrumental Soloist(s) Performance (with Orchestra)" and "Best Classical Contemporary Composition."
+An ECM album of Mansurian's music, Monodia, was nominated for the 2004 Grammy Award for "Best Instrumental Soloist(s) Performance (with Orchestra)" and "Best Classical Contemporary Composition".
+In 2017, ECM's recording of Mansurian's Requiem was nominated for two Grammys.
+The Requiem received the Presidential Award of Armenia for its commemoration of the victims of the Armenian Genocide.

-He received the Presidential Award of Armenia for immortalizing the memory of the martyrs and for presenting the Armenian Genocide to the world through the album “Requiem".
-This was nominated in two categories, "Best Contemporary Classical Composition" and "Best Choral Performance", at the 60th annual Grammy Awards in 2017.
+On January 27, 2024, a concert of the Armenian State Symphony Orchestra commemorating Mansurian's 85th birthday occurred at Aram Khachaturian Concert Hall in Yerevan.
+Included was his viola concerto, "...and then I was in time again", played by Sergey Poltavsky.
+The program concluded with excerpts of Mansurian's film music.